Department of Computer Science and Operations Research

 examples including web search engines, natural language translation,

 speech recognition, machine vision, and data-mining.
 Yet, machines

 even mammal-level intelligence in many respects.
 One of the remaining

-complicated and highly-varying functions that are necessary to perform
+complicated and highly-varying functions such as those that are necessary to perform

 machine vision or natural language processing tasks at a level